 Many of the respondents report that the training has led to increased understanding of processes at the factory.
 In response to open questions about the training, some workers say that the training has led to more active involvement and has improved problem solving at the factory.
 When asked about changes they had noticed at their factory after training, the right to speak out, willingness to express ideas and increased motivation were often mentioned.
 Raised awareness and consciousness regarding working conditions and production processes is a prerequisite for actual improvements, according to Viveka Risberg at Axfoundation.

-percent of workers say trainings led to improved communication between workers and managers
+percent of workers said trainings led to improved communication between workers and managers

-percent of workers say there has been an election of worker representatives
+percent of workers said there had been an election of worker representatives

-percent of mangers say trainings led to more resolved grievances
+percent of mangers said trainings led to more resolved grievances

 High number of respondents